open-telemetry/semantic-conventions/docs/general/how-to-define-semantic-conventions.md

 check out [common attributes](/docs/general/attributes.md).
 Semantic conventions authors are encouraged to use attributes from different namespaces.

-Introduce new attributes when there is a clear use-case for them.
-Consider adding them if most of the following apply:
+Consider adding a new attribute when the following apply:

-- They provide a clear benefit to end users by enhancing telemetry.
+- It provides a clear benefit to end users by enhancing telemetry.
-- You plan to use the attribute in spans, metrics, events, resources, or other telemetry signals.
+- There is a clear plan to use the attribute in spans, metrics, events, resources, or other telemetry signals.
-- The attribute will be utilized in instrumentations.
+- There is a clear plan on how these attributes will be used by instrumentations

-Postpone adding new attributes if their benefit to telemetry is not yet clear.
+Semantic convention maintainers may reject the addition of a new attribute if its benefits and use-cases are not yet clear.

 When defining a new attribute: